Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Conditional statements

-Next, we will learn how to make choices in our code using conditional statements (`if`, `elif`, `else`) and Boolean values (`True`, `False`).
+In this section, we will learn how to make choices in our code using conditional statements (`if`, `elif`, `else`) and Boolean values (`True`, `False`).

 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Basics of conditional statements

 Conditional statements can change the code behaviour based on certain conditions.
-The idea is simple: If a condition is met, then a set of actions is performed.
+The idea is simple: If a condition is met, then a set of actions will be performed.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ### A simple conditional statement

-Let’s look at a simple example with temperatures, and check if temperature 17 (celsius degrees) is hot or not:
+Let’s look at a simple example with temperatures, and check if a temperature of 17 degrees Celsius is hot or not.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}